 Employers must pay time and a half for work in excess of these hours.
 They must also make this payment by the payday for the next regular payday.6

-A commission is an amount of money a person earns when he/she sells something.
+A commission is the amount of money a person earns when he/she sells something.
 The law says that commissions are in fact wages that an employer must pay.7

 If an employer pays an employee on a commission pay arrangement, then it must pay him/her when the commission is earned.8 The employment agreement sets forth when this takes place.